Back to COVID-19 restricted services

 - We ask you to attend your appointment alone if possible or with one family member/carer if required

 - Our optometrists and staff will wear face masks at all times.
-During consultations, the optometrists will also wear face shields or goggles where possible.

 - All surfaces, equipment and frames will be thoroughly disinfected, using Optometry Australia, best practice protocols, between every patient and we will use single use instruments whenever possible.